 Adding a New Alternative Benefit Plan Benchmark Benefit Package

-PREQUISITE: The State must complete the B14 Base Benchmark Plan administrative table and, if the Section 1937 Coverage Option Benchmark Benefit Package is different, the B11 FEHBP Coverage, B12 State Employee Coverage or B13 Commercial HMO Coverage administrative tables, as appropriate, before completing the B4d-Secretary Approved Benefit Package template.
+PREREQUISITE: The State must complete the B14 Base Benchmark Plan administrative table and, if the Section 1937 Coverage Option Benchmark Benefit Package is different, the B11 FEHBP Coverage, B12 State Employee Coverage or B13 Commercial HMO Coverage administrative tables, as appropriate, before completing the B4a FEHBP, B4b State Employee Coverage, or B4c Commercial HMO Coverage Benefit Package template.

 Most of the benefits in the Benchmark Benefit Package are derived from the benefits entered in the Base Benchmark Plan and Section 1937 Coverage Option Benchmark Benefit Package administrative tables.
 The MACPro system will display in the B4a-FEHBP Coverage, B4b-State Employee Coverage, or B4c-Commercial HMO Coverage templates a table listing these benefits within each Essential Health Benefit category.
-The table will also display any limitations on amount, duration and scope imposed by the commercial plan that these benefits are based on.
+The table will also display any limitations on amount, duration and scope imposed by the commercial plan that apply to these benefits.

 Adding Additional Benefits